Belfast man wins event aimed at young entrepreneurs with artisan wares made from recycled items

 He explained: “I set up Chala Chai after spending some time in India.

-“I came back and tried to get some chai, which is tea with spices and honey, and I couldn’t find anything that was ethnic.
+“I came back and tried to get some chai, which is tea with spices and honey, and I couldn’t find anything that was authentic.

 “So I just started making my own.